RUGGI0/assignment1_rt/README.md

 # ROS2 Assignment: Multi-Turtle Control and Collision Management

 This project implements a coordinated control system for two Turtlesim agents in ROS2.
 The system is composed of two custom nodes:

 1. `distance_node`: Supervisory logic responsible for collision detection, freeze control, teleportation, and pen management.
 2. `ui_node`: Command-line user interface for velocity input and manual turtle control.

-Both nodes communicate through topics and services to ensure safe navigation and consistent behaviour in the presence of collisions.
+Both nodes communicate through topics and services to ensure safe navigation and consistent behavior during collisions.

+---

 ## 1. System Architecture

-The ASCII diagram below represents nodes, topics, services, and data flow.
+The ASCII diagram below represents nodes, topics, services, and data flow:

 ```
                            +---------------------------+